LostSavage/SecretHitlerCE/README.md

 If you want to edit the scripts directly from the temp folder, uncheck the 'Insert other files specified in source code' box and reload the scripts in Atom.

-Note tabs are used to save space in the resulting .json file.
-I also use tab length of 3.
+Note: Tabs are used to save space in the resulting .json file and I use a tab length of 3.